fennecpixels/FractureOnline/docs/2 Species and Communities/2.1 Species/Coraxi.md

 ### [Pakaru’s Augmentation](Pakaru%E2%80%99s%20Augmentation.md)

 Immediately after [The Great Split](The%20Great%20Split.md), [Pakaru](../../3%20History%20and%20Biographies/3.2%20Notable%20People/3.2.5%20Patrons/Pakaru.md) enlisted the Coraxi for support; it augmented their species in the process.
 This process—never observed—gave them their sentience, their height, and their strength.
 Now suitable for search and rescue, they also became strong enough to defend themselves on the woodland floor.

-With only anecdotal data, it’s unclear what truly happened to the species.
-Considering Pakaru has disappeared since the [Unbinding](Unbinding.md), we may never know.

 ### Plating